lmelon/homebridge-vaillant-vrc9xx/README.md

 ## Supported Vaillant devices

--   VRC900 (tested in combination with VRC700 thermostat)
+-   VR900 (tested in combination with VRC700 thermostat)
--   VRC920 (not tested but seems to be API compatible with VRC900)
+-   VR920 (tested in combination with VR50)
+-   VRC700
+-   VR50

 In theory any Vaillant heater that can be controlled with the multiMatic app (iOS and Android) should work too.